 Voting is considered a rite of passage when adolescents turn 18, but many states actually allow registration earlier.
 Residents in some states can preregister to vote as young as 16 to ensure they are already registered by their 18th birthdays.
 Select states also let 17-year-olds participate in primary elections.

 5. Voting doesn’t have to be inconvenient — many citizens can now vote by mail.

 In many states, voting in the November presidential election can be as simple as dropping off an envelope at the post office.
-Due to the COVID-19 pandemic, states across the country modified their absentee and mail-in voting protocols.
+Due to the COVID-19 pandemic, states across the country modified their absentee and mail-in protocols.
 Five states are mandating that everyone vote by mail in the November election to avoid the virus’ spread.